-- 42-53 Get the GroupFactory and the LoadUpdater and LoadAlert utility objects. - 25-33 Create the member POA. - 55-58 Create the LoadAlert servant and activate it on the root POA. - Set the member's LoadAlert object.
-Note that this should be done after activating the POA manager since it may result in a request to this server. - Register the member with the LoadUpdater.
+Lines 42-53 Get the GroupFactory and the LoadUpdater and LoadAlert utility objects.

+Lines 55-58 Create the LoadAlert servant and activate it on the root POA.

+Lines 62-63 Set the member's LoadAlert object.
+Note that this should be done after activating the POA manager since it may result in a request to this server.

+Line 65 Register the member with the LoadUpdater.

-The remainder of the run() function is the same as in section "Non-adaptive Load Balancing" on page 281.
+The remainder of the run() function is the same as in section "Non-adaptive Load Balancing" on page 284.